umbobabo/component-win-navigation/README.md

     - The boolean 'if running within a desktop browser' that exists when setting the default subcategory (within the category-card) should be injectable, and otherwise might exist within the `ListOfComponent` itself through a flag.
     - The default components have win specific interfaces which should be fully tested.
 However, the internal components and the message passing should be generalised.
     - Original props sent into `Navigation` would be like `{ handlers: {}, optionN: '', ... }``
+- [ ] Refactor so that delegating elements are pass-through as opposed to knowing their arguments.
 - [ ] Assets should be pulled in.
 - [ ] Some of the CSS and fonts should be componentized.
 - [ ] Write documentation.

 ### Functionality

-- [ ] On mobile the categories should not be visible by default.
-They should become visible on focusing and unfocusing the `.navigation__menu-button`.
 - [ ] Clicking outside of navigation component should reset its focus.
 See: https://github.com/Pomax/react-onclickoutside Potentially need to wait for this: https://github.com/Pomax/react-onclickoutside/issues/18#issuecomment-137430184